-Minimum 2:1 honours degree (or overseas equivalent) in any discipline.
+Bachelor’s degree with 2:1 honours in English, or a related discipline.
 For those returning to study, evidence of appropriate experience will be required.
-A written personal statement, emphasising both qualifying background and reasons for selecting this programme, will be required.

 Months of entry

-Develop an understanding of the role and consequences of digital technologies in contemporary culture, broadly interpreted to include such areas of activity as performing arts, telecommunications, information technology, philosophy, law and education.
+- Develop an understanding of the role and impact of digital technologies in contemporary culture, broadly interpreted to include such areas of activity as performing arts, telecommunications, information technology, philosophy, law and education.

 Qualification and course duration